M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 	);

 	// If we throw an exception now then the object created above
-	// will not be committed to the server. throw new InvalidOperationException("This cannot be done.");
+	// will not be committed to the server as it was created using
+	// the transactional vault reference.
+	throw new InvalidOperationException("This cannot be done.");
 }
 ```

 The exception to the rule above relates to background operations and code executed within a task queue.
-In these scenarios an environment vault reference is not available, so the [permanent vault reference](#permanent-vault-reference) must be used instead.
+In these scenarios an environment vault reference is not available, so the [permanent vault reference](#permanent-vault-reference) is typically used instead.
 {:.note}

 ## Permanent vault reference

 For situations where there is no transactional vault reference available, the `this.PermanentVault` reference can be used.
 The most common situations are within [background operations](#background-operations) and [task queues](#task-queues).

-It is recommended that the permanent vault reference is not used for making changes to the vault contents as actions outside of your direct control (e.g. event handlers) could cause your application to except and for the vault to be left in an inconsistent state.
+It is recommended that the permanent vault reference is not used for making changes to the vault contents, as actions outside of your direct control (e.g. event handlers) could cause ythe vault contents to be left in an inconsistent state.
 Instead, actions can be routed over [vault extension methods](#vault-extension-methods) to provide the developer with a transactional vault reference.
 {:.note}

 ### Background operations

 Background operations often interact with the vault using the `this.PermanentVault` reference as no transactional/environment vault reference is available.
 Care should be taken here as exceptions within the background operation can leave the vault in an inconsistent state.
 Consider instead calling a [vault extension method](#vault-extension-methods) to provide sections of code with transactionality.

 Note that the code executed by a background operation is not subject to standard script timeouts, but the code within a vault extension method is.
 Potentially long-running background operations should not be moved in their entirety to vault extension methods as they may time out.
 Instead, consider calling the vault extension method for each atomic action within the background operation, returning a status value to the background operation to identify whether each action was successful or not.
 {:.note}